 HDFS M.S. with No Concentration

-The HDFS M.S. with no concentration prepares students for advanced employment and leadership roles and/or for admission to PhD programs.
+The HDFS M.S. with no concentration provides a more flexible program of study and prepares students for advanced employment and leadership roles in their field and/or research skills and preparation for PhD programs.
+To learn more about this option, please see our HDFS Graduate Program webpage.

 HDFS M.S. with no concentration | Hours |